 We’ve already seen how timing can be an integral part of your abandoned cart recovery campaign.
-Email subject lines aren’t an exception too; it creates an impression and entices the user to open the email.
+Email subject lines create an impression and entice the user to open the email.
 A clear and catchy email subject line will improve your email open rates, thus elevating your chances of conversions.

 There are various subject line archetypes retailers use to maximize their conversions.
-Here we offer a set of tried and tested formulas to help you craft the perfect abandoned cart emails.
+Here we offer a set of tried and tested formulas to help you craft the perfect subject abandoned cart email templates.

 We consider this as a last resort.
 Yes, words such as deal, promotion, % off are all-powerful trigger terms, but it does work the wrong way too- if that’s the only tool you have in your repository.
 The point is, if you overdo it, the shoppers might exploit the possibility and wait until the last minute to avail the discount.
 These kinds of subject lines aim to resolve the difficulties faced by the shopper by incentivizing them.

 Product shout-out subject lines are focused and simple, yet tailored to ensure that it points and resurfaces the need customer originally had when they added the product in their cart.

 Simple reminder subject lines work based on ‘presumptive close’, where the retailer assumes that the shoppers abandoned their cart because they forgot it.
 No other possible causes like costs, shipping, or even alternate choices will be considered in this scenario.